cm-ngokx/CMPG-323-Project-3-31846769/README.md

 * Once logged in, you will have access to various tabs at the top, including customers, orders, and products.
 * From there, you can perform actions such as creating, editing, requesting details, or deleting customers, orders, and products.

-## Security
-To ensure that no credentials are exposed, a .gitignore file was used.

 ## References:
 Freeman, A., & Sanderson, S. (2016).
 Pro ASP.NET MVC 5.
 Apress.